dcunited001/dcunited001.github.io/_posts/2016-06-21-if-i-had-the-chops-to-write-my-daedalian-magnum-corpus.md

 ## &#x2605; Style

-you should be experienced enough as a writer (or artist or poet, whatever) to consciously embed elements of style throughout it's entire process of creation.  this way, the style you apply seems uniformly embedded in the work, instead of a late idea or something that requires a ton of edits and reworks.
+You should be experienced enough as a writer (or artist or poet, whatever) to consciously embed elements of style throughout it's entire process of creation.
+This way, the style you apply seems uniformly embedded in the work, instead of a late idea or something that requires a ton of edits and reworks.